aishindev/LAN-Web-Game-Framework/README.md

 - You can now make an npm run dev
 ---
 4. Now, with the first terminal running the backend and the second running the frontend, everything should work.
+5. The database starts with 3 default users: robert, jhon, pedro; all of these users have the password 1234.
+If you want to make more users, you can use the scripts for testing that are in backend/database/forTesting.js.
+There is no other option to create users outside of this.

 ### General API System